Catherine Millot

-Catherine Millot (born 1944) is a French Lacanian psychoanalyst and author, professor of psychoanalysis at the University of Paris-VIII.
+Catherine Millot (/fr/; 4 September 1944 – 24 August 2026) was a French Lacanian psychoanalyst and author, who was a professor of psychoanalysis at the University of Paris VIII.

+Life and career

-Millot studied philosophy before turning to psychoanalysis.
+Millot was born in Villars-les-Dombes.
+She studied philosophy at the University of Paris before turning to psychoanalysis.
 In 1971 she started an eight-year analysis with Lacan, and attended his seminars from 1971 until his death.

-Her thesis, turned into the book Freud anti-pédagogue, argued that pedagogy could not be based on psychoanalysis, since the role of analyst involved a radical openness to lack which was incompatible with the role of teacher.
+In 1979, she completed a doctoral thesis on education in Freud's work, supervised by Yvon Belaval, at Paris 1 Panthéon-Sorbonne University.
+Her thesis, turned into the book Freud anti-pédagogue (1979), argued that pedagogy could not be based on psychoanalysis, since the role of analyst involved a radical openness to lack which was incompatible with the role of teacher.
 In 1975 she started teaching in the department of psychoanalysis at Paris VIII.

-In 1983 in her book Horsexe, she asserted her belief that transgender women's gender identity is "psychotic".
+In 1983, in her book Horsexe, she asserted her belief that transgender women's gender identity involves a "psychotic" identification with an idealized figure of "the Woman."

+Millot died on 24 August 2026 in Nice, at the age of 81.